 Policy on Exemption from Irish

 This policy was drafted by staff and Board of Management (BoM) in 2010 in response to recent changes in special educational provisions and circular changes.
-It was reviewed in 2014.
+It was reviewed in 2014 and again in 2017.

 From the start of the school year 2009/2010 where exemptions from Irish are granted by a school within the terms of the Circular 12/96, there is no longer a requirement for a school to submit a copy of the Certificate of Exemption from Irish to the Department.
 Instead, a copy of the Certificate and supporting documentation must be retained by the school and be available for inspection by authorised officers of the Department.
 A copy must also be given to the parent or guardian of the pupil being exempted.